How do I file for Chapter 13 bankruptcy?

 If the bankruptcy court dismisses the case, a creditor may reinstitute collection activities against the debtor.
 Bankruptcy laws that prohibit collection attempts no longer protect the debtor at this point.
 Consequently, creditors may collect the current amount owed on the debt and any interest on the debt that accrued while the debtor was in bankruptcy.

-Get a Free Legal Evaluation of Your Chapter 13 Bankruptcy Needs
+Get Legal Help with Your Chapter 13 Bankruptcy Needs

-If you are facing financial difficulties and believe bankruptcy is your best route, you'll need to decide whether Chapter 9 or Chapter 13 is best for your needs.
+If you're facing financial difficulties and believe bankruptcy is your best route, you'll need to decide whether Chapter 7 or Chapter 13 is best for your needs.
 Not everyone is eligible for Chapter 13, but an attorney will be able to guide you through the process.
-Get some peace of mind today with a free legal evaluation of your potential bankruptcy filing.
+Get some peace of mind today by contacting a local bankruptcy attorney to discuss your potential bankruptcy filing.